cell phone reviews, info, news, community, and deals

 3G Stands for 3rd-generation.
 Analog cellular phones were the first generation.
 Digital phones marked the second generation (2G).

-3G is loosely defined, but generally includes high data speeds, always-on data access, and greater voice capacity.
+3G is loosely defined, but generally includes high data speeds, always-on data access, and greater voice capacity (more simultaneous calls per tower.)

-The high data speeds are possibly the most prominent feature, and certainly the most hyped.
+The high data speeds are arguably the most important feature, and certainly the most marketed.
 They enable such advanced features as live, streaming video.

 There are several different 3G technology standards.
-The most prevalent worldwide is UMTS, which is based on WCDMA.
-(The terms WCDMA and UMTS are often used interchangeably.)
-UMTS is the 3G technology of choice for most carriers that used GSM as their 2G technology.
+The most prevalent worldwide is WCDMA (also known as UMTS.)
+WCDMA is the 3G technology of choice for most carriers that used GSM as their 2G technology.

 See: WCDMA